Hornsby Water Clock: Carillon or chime set

 The carillon has 17 tubes of cast bell-bronze that chime automatically on the hour, or they can be played manually.
 The mechanism is of a design invented by "Harringtons of Coventry" and seen by the sculptor at a church in Haywards Heath in Sussex though the frame has been constructed of metal rather than wood and this set has 17 tubes instead of the 6 to 9 seen elsewhere.
 Together the tubes weigh approximately 1 t and span from the octave above Middle C plus 3 notes above and the G note below.

+During the 30th Anniversary Celebration, on 24 November 2023, Carillonist Isaac Wong played the carillon.